kanisterio/kanister/design/kopia.md

 In order for a data mover client to connect to the Kopia server, it needs to provide [an access username and password][6] for authentication purposes.
-This section describes two approaches to add these access credentials to the Kopia server.
+This section describes the approach to add these access credentials to the Kopia server.

 ### Predefined Users List

 When a Kopia server starts, it registers the set of users defined in the `spec.server.accessSecretNames` property of the `Repository` resource.
-This property refers to a list of `Secret` resources containing credentials for the [server access users][6].
-The permissions of these users are governed by the Kopia server [access rules][7].
+This property refers to a list of pre-created `Secret` resources containing credentials for the [server access users][6].

+>🔒 Users are responsible for the safekeeping of these secrets.
+If lost,
+> Kanister won't be able to retrieve them.

+The permissions of these access users are governed by the Kopia server [access rules][7].

 This configuration is most suitable for setup models that have their own workload credential-generation reconcilers.